-Start your visit at the Lynchburg Museum where visitors can explore the rich history of Central Virginia, enjoy rotating exhibits, and speak with our knowledgeable Visitor Services staff to help plan your trip in LYH.
+Start your visit at the Lynchburg Museum where visitors can explore the rich history of Central Virginia, enjoy rotating exhibits, and speak with our knowledgeable Visitor Services staff to help plan your trip into Lynchburg.
 You won’t forget this true Virginian experience.

 Downtown, The Hill City

 LYH is known as The Hill City—and the walk-up is the best free exercise you can get.
 Rising more than 200 feet from Jefferson to Court St., there are several spots—including the Bluffwalk and Monument Terrace—to catch your breath for views of the Blue Ridge Mountains and the James River.

 Have a land & sea adventure right here in LYH.
 Located inside Lynchburg’s River Ridge mall SeaQuest is a place the entire family can enjoy an exciting journey around the planet while interacting, meeting, and feeding animals from five continents.

 Explore this 27-acre “history park” filled with hundreds of varieties of native and heirloom plants, including the largest public collection of antique roses in the state.
 Five small museums tell the stories of the diverse population of nearly 20,000 buried here.
 You won’t want to miss the annual Antique Rose Festival in May and fall Candlelight Tours.

 PIERCE STREET RENAISSANCE HISTORIC DISTRICT